IF YOU FIND YOURSELF FACING A SERIOUS A FELONY OFFENSE

-CLASS B Felony: This Class of Felony carries a determinate range of sentencing from six (6) years in the Indiana Department of Corrections to a maximum sentence of twenty (20) years with the advisory sentence being ten (10) years incarcerated.
+LEVEL 2 & 3 FELONIES (Prior – CLASS B Felony): This Class of Felony carries a determinate range of sentencing from LEVEL 3 – six (6) years in the Indiana Department of Corrections to a maximum sentence of LEVEL 2 – thirty (30) years with the advisory sentence being ten (10) years incarcerated.

 These often include Burglary of a Residence, Robbery, Arson, Aggravated Battery.
 DEALING IN SMALLER AMOUNTS OF COCAINE, METH, SCEDULE I, II CONTROLLED SUBSTANCES.

-CLASS D Felony: This Class of Felony carries the least amount of possible executed time in the State of Indiana.
-The sentence range is from six (6) months to three (3) years.
+LEVEL 6 FELONIES ( Prior- CLASS D Felony): This Class of Felony carries the least amount of possible executed time in the State of Indiana.
+The sentence range is from six (6) months to two and one half years.
 Again, if there is no prior felony situation involving the person facing conviction of a Class D Felony, the sentence can be suspended.

 There are some very specific situations in the Indiana Criminal Code for sentencing purposes that are considered separate enhancements, which means that if the Defendant’s facts fall into some of these categories, they can receive an additional period of time incarcerated because of these ‘enhancements‘.

 1. Persons with a Juvenile History: May find that their sentence cannot be suspended once into the adult system (I.C.
 35-50-2-2.1)